CHIReview

 Large omelette stuffed with real ham, green peppers, onions, and cheese.
 Our go-to order in the eggs department.

-The Breakfast Club & Grill review image
+The Breakfast Club & Grill image

 Pancake Sandwich